mdtrotter/mdtrotter.github.io/MicroController.md

 First we see the value `#2400` moved into register `r15`.
 The next instruction shows the value `0x53` being moved `0x0` bits offset from the memory address pointed to by the register `r15`.
 Just before the function returns, lets see what values were just moved into memory.

 ![](MicroController_Pics/MC13-1.png)
+Note: use `track [reg]` in the debugger console to have the register highlight red in memory as shown above.